owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 My favorite command line method to use the terminal.
 This doesnt work for windows:
 ```
+// find your available port with:
+$ ls /dev/* | grep cu
+/dev/cu.BLTH
+/dev/cu.Bluetooth-Incoming-Port
+/dev/cu.usbmodem3555356532321

+// use this screen command with the port name:
+$ screen /dev/cu.usbmodem3555356532321 9600
 ```

 ## MESC terminal commands used during the tutorial